 A – Aromatherapy

-And the use of essential oils can improve the health of the body, mind, and spirit.
+Aromatherapy and using essential oils can improve the health of the body, mind, and spirit.
 It enhances both physical and emotional health.

-I know that, without a doubt-I can light a lavender candle or put lavender in my bath, and I immediately feel a sense of calm.
+I know that without a doubt-I can light a lavender candle or put lavender in my bath, and I immediately feel a sense of calm.

 B – Bath

 Light candles.
 Add some Epsom Salts or oil to your bath.
 I love a bubble bath myself.

 Grab your favorite book and stay for as long as you can.
 Then, follow up with your favorite lotion.
 ENJOY!